-2020 Myotonic Congressional Leadership Award – Rep. Adam Schiff
+2020 MDF Congressional Leadership Award – Rep. Adam Schiff

 Updates on the Peer Reviewed Research Program (PRMRP)

 Congress launched the Congressionally Directed Medical Research Programs (CDMRP), which includes the PRMRP, in 1992.
 Myotonic dystrophy research was deemed eligible for federal funding through the program as part of the fiscal year 2018 budget.
 This success was the result of hundreds of grassroots advocates contacting their Senators and Representatives as well as many in-person meetings in Washington, D.C.
 Over the past three years, myotonic dystrophy research projects have been awarded over $6 million in new funding.
 These new projects are advancing our knowledge of the causes of myotonic dystrophy and are advancing the science that will lead to treatments and a cure.

 In February, as part of Rare Disease Week, MDF launched a nationwide grassroots advocacy campaign urging Congress to continue to support myotonic dystrophy research as part of the PRMRP.
 Many individuals, friends and families sent emails and made calls to their Representatives and Senators to increase awareness of myotonic dystrophy and urge their support.
 This also included a call to action for more support for biomedical research funding supported with federal dollars from the National Institutes of Health.